SnyprDragun/STL_SpatiotemporalTubes_Toolbox/readme.md

 ## Acknowledgement
 This work is supported by Robert Bosch Centre for Cyber Physical Systems, Indian Institue of Science.
-We would like to extend our special thanks of gratitude to Dr. Mohit P. Tahiliani for his valuable guidance throughout the course of this project

 ## Related Publication
 [S. Choudhury, R. Das, P. Jagtap, Data-driven Spatiotemporal Tubes to satisfy Signal Temporal Logic